Functional specialization (brain): Historical origins

 Phineas Gage became one of the first lesion case studies in 1848 when an explosion drove a large iron rod completely through his head, destroying his left frontal lobe.
 He recovered with no apparent sensory, motor, or gross cognitive deficits, but with behaviour so altered that friends described him as "no longer being Gage," suggesting that the damaged areas are involved in "higher functions" such as personality.
 However, Gage's mental changes are usually grossly exaggerated in modern presentations.

 Subsequent cases (such as Broca's patient Tan) gave further support to the doctrine of specialization.

-In the XX century, in the process of treating epilepsy, Wilder Penfield produced maps of the location of various functions (motor, sensory, memory, vision) in the brain.
+In the twentieth century, in the process of treating epilepsy, Wilder Penfield produced maps of the location of various functions (motor, sensory, memory, vision) in the brain.

 Major theories of the brain

 Currently, there are two major theories of the brain's cognitive function.
 The first is the theory of modularity.
 Stemming from phrenology, this theory supports functional specialization, suggesting the brain has different modules that are domain specific in function.
 The second theory, distributive processing, proposes that the brain is more interactive and its regions are functionally interconnected rather than specialized.
 Each orientation plays a role within certain aims and tend to complement each other (see below section `Collaboration´).